Node Execution

 Advancing to STAT

-advance_to_STAT() processes all events and reactions whose timestamps fall within the STAT boundary.
-It loops through the following until no more work can be done:
+advance_to_STAT() processes events and reactions whose timestamps fall within the STAT boundary.
+It loops through:

-- Pick the next timestamp: The earliest timestamp across both the event queue and reaction queue.
+- Pick the next timestamp: the earliest across both the event queue and reaction queue.

 - Advance logical time to the chosen timestamp.